kojoidrissa/code_school/code_school-kojo.md

 ##End Goals
 -  be able to build working software solutions that can be deployed on the web or corporate intranets
+    +  I think this is my primary goal: web-deliverable software
 -  back-end Django or Python dev
 -  able to make meaningful contributions to FLOSS projects
 -  what's my target?